-The crop variety FH-Lalazar was cultivated in the experimental field of Ayub Agriculture Research Institute Faisalabad.
+The crop variety F.H-142 was cultivated in the experimental field of Ayub Agriculture Research Institute Faisalabad.
 The sowing time is a very important factor.
 The time of sowing is directly related to yield of the crop.

-According to Table - 3.1 and Chapter-3 (Results and Discussion), the crop was sown slightly later than the proper time.
-Amount of seed cultivated per acre was 10 kg which is sufficient for the crop cultivated in May.
-Fertilizer intake was also enough i.e., 1.5 bag of DAP and 2 bags of Urea.
-No rainfall was reported in May but Rainfall amounting 34.4mm was reported in June.
-July received 128.7mm of precipitation which was also largely above normal.
-Cotton was in flowering stage during this month.
-Above normal rainfall was again experienced in the month of September which badly effect the crop yield.
-Irrigation was made 7 times during the season which mostly fulfilled the water requirement of the crop.Day and night time temperatures were observed to around normal range.
-RH was also observed to be normal throughout the crop life except in July when large amount of rain increased its value to above normal.
-However ETo remained below normal during most of the crop's growth period.
+According to Table -3.1 and Chapter-3 (Results and Discussion), the crop was sown later than the proper time.
+Amount of seed cultivated per acre was 08 kg which is sufficient for the crop cultivated in May.
+Fertilizer intake was also enough.
+Above normal Rainfall was reported in May while June received below normal rainfall.
+July received 144.6 mm of precipitation which was also largely above normal.
+Cotton was in budding and flowering stages during this month.
+Below normal rainfall was experienced in the month of August but September experienced above normal precipitation.
+Irrigation was made 07 times during the season which mostly fulfilled the water requirement of the crop.
+Day and night time temperatures fluctuate from slightly below normal to above normal range.
+RH was also observed to be slightly below normal throughout the crop life.
+ETo remained below normal during most of the crop's growth period.
 As a result normal moisture content of soil in major root zone was observed during most of the crop life thus contributing to normal crop's growth, development.
-Air and soil temperature regime remained normal for most of the crop's period, which also favored crop growth at all stages.
-Total heat units consumed by the cotton crop were 3013 accumulated from germination to full maturity in 140 days.
-On average 21.5 heat units were consumed by the crop per day.
-Normally these heat units are consumed in 150 days at the rate of 18.5 heat units per day, which shows that the crop reached to full maturity almost in normal thermal tim.
-From figure 3.9 it is clear that crop consumed normal to below normal heat units during the vegetative stages of emergence and boll opening.
-However during budding and flowering above normal heat units were consumed so that these phases completed earlier than normal time.
+Air temperature regime remained above normal for most of the crop's period.
+Total heat units consumed by the cotton crop were 2485 accumulated from germination to full maturity in 110 days.
+On average 22.6 heat units were consumed by the crop per day.
+Normally these heat units are consumed in 150 days at the rate of 18.5 heat units per day, which shows that the crop reached to full maturity earlier than normal thermal time.
+From figure 3.9 it is clear that crop consumed around normal heat units during the vegetative stages.
+However during flowering slightly above normal heat units were consumed.
+At boll opening stage below normal heat units were consumed.

 Excess of weeds also play important role in yield's reduction as weeds consume considerable amount of moisture and other soil nutrients and negatively affect crop's growth at the same time.
 But this issue can be resolved by proper and timely use of recommended varieties of weedicides.
-During 2015 recommended weedicides operations were performed in time, which also reinforced crop's growth and production.
-Due to favourable temperature and humidity values pest attack was observed on the crop during its life cycle.
-Especially white fly attack was very severe and prolonged.
-Pesticides were used for its control.
+During 2019 recommended weedicides operations were performed in time, which also reinforced crop's growth and production.
+Due to favorable temperature and humidity values pest attack was observed on the crop during its life cycle.
+Pesticides were used for the control of whitefly, Jassid, sucking and bollworms.